 Conducting interviews requires a lot of mental, emotional, and mental energy.
 While we may not be the most equipped to help with that, we can guide you on what hardware and software are needed to record people.
 While what you need varies widely on the environment you’re recording in, we see this as a catch-all guide to jumpstart your audio storytelling journey.

 Before learning to run, you have to learn to walk.
 When it comes to recording people, that means getting the room set up properly.
 This is particularly easy to overlook if this is your first studio recording rodeo.
-After all, we typically think of swinging boom arms, ornate pop filters, and studio headphones; however, sound dampening foam and good feng shui aids in production value.
+A recording studio typically conjures up images of unwieldy boom arms, ornate pop filters, and studio headphones; however, sound dampening foam and good feng shui aids in production value.

 It's fine if you can't control your environment; in that case, plan creatively and use the right gear.